-We live in a warm and welcoming community with people who have preserved their culture handed down through the generations.
-Our closest liaisons are Mark LaSalle, Director of Pascagoula Audubon, whose Cajun hospitality and endless knowledge of coastal ecosystems captivates us; and Rose Johnson, a fearless local advocate whose descendants are among Turkey Creek’s first residents.
+We live in a warm and welcoming community with people who have preserved a culture handed down through the generations.
+Our closest liaisons are Mark LaSalle, Director of Pascagoula Audubon, whose Cajun hospitality and endless knowledge of coastal ecosystems delights us; and Rose Johnson, a fearless local advocate whose ancestors are among Turkey Creek’s first residents.
 Derrick Evans, also from a long Turkey Creek lineage, gives compelling accounts of Turkey Creek’s history and its position as a protective wetland.
 You’ll go to fish fries at the home of Flowers White and attend barbecues complete with live music and tall Southern tales.
 Days are jam-packed and lively, and you will gain a real feel for life in Coastal Mississippi.

 "One of the best experiences I've had was my summer in Mississippi.
 Kids and leaders were great, and it was so rewarding when the community thanked us for the projects."

 You'll fish on the bayou and take a flatboat spin to try crabbing.
 We spend a day in New Orleans, explore Dauphin Island beaches, and discover coastal backwoods by canoe and kayak.
 Throw in a beach barbeque with local friends, and it’s sure to be a summer to remember.

 Our home in Mississippi is a community center located in the heart of the Turkey Creek neighborhood.
 It’s equipped with everything we need to make it our temporary home.